Mike Ford Player Props: Mariners vs. Twins

-The Seattle Mariners, including Mike Ford (batting .250 in his past 10 games, with three doubles, two home runs, three walks and five RBI), take on starting pitcher Pablo Lopez and the Minnesota Twins at T-Mobile Park, Thursday at 3:40 PM ET.
+The Seattle Mariners, including Mike Ford (hitting .222 in his past 10 games, with a double, three home runs, two walks and six RBI), battle starter Kenta Maeda and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.

-He is looking to get back on track following a four-strikeout showing in his most recent game against the Twins.
+In his last appearance, he reached base in both of his plate appearances against the Blue Jays.

 Mike Ford Game Info & Props vs. the Twins